-Health Services is here to provide quality care during your time as a Carnegie Mellon undergraduate or graduate student.
+Health Services is here to provide quality care during your time as a CMU undergraduate or graduate student.

 Immunization and Vaccines

-If your immunization records are in a language other than English, please translate the date of each vaccine dose into English before uploading.
+If your vaccine/immunization records are in a language other than English, please translate the vaccine name and date of each dose into English before uploading.

 Failure to comply with the below requirements will result in administrative suspension and removal from university housing.

 CMU will require COVID-19 vaccine for students starting in the fall.
 Information about how students can receive vaccinations when they arrive if needed will also be shared soon.